 Time to Meet the Broker

-According to Bankrate.com, there were 7,351 credit unions operating in the United States at the end of 2011, handling nearly $1 trillion in assets and serving 93.9 million customers.
+According to Bankrate.com, there are 7,351 credit unions operating in the United States, handling nearly $1 trillion in assets and serving 93.9 million customers.

 Now granted, not all of these credit unions offer brokerage services.
 That’s not surprising.
 After all, not all banks offer online stock trading.